-A waiver request is only required when the total monthly rental amount exceeds 120% of the fair market rent.
+A waiver request is required when total rent exceeds 120% fair market rent.
 The waiver must be approved by DHHS prior to tenant signing lease or moving into a unit.
 The FMR Waiver process is automated in CLIVe, and the waiver justification must include the following details in order to be considered: